Immigrants' Rights Clinic (IRC)

 J.D., cum laude, Boston College Law School

-After graduating from Boston College Law School in 2011, Professor Stokes was an Equal Justice Works Fellow at Political Asylum / Immigraton Representation Project (PAIR).
+Before coming to Boston University School of Law, Professor Sherman-Stokes was an Equal Justice Works Fellow at the Political Asylum / Immigration Representation Project (PAIR).
 She represented detained, non-citizens facing deportation, with a special focus on young refugees with mental illnesses.